titipata/grant_database/README.md

 for NIH award is [here](http://exporter.nih.gov/ExPORTER_Catalog.aspx).

 Check out [`nih`](/nih) and [`nsf`](/nsf) folder, we provide bash and python script to download and parse data into `csv` file.
+Also checkout [`dedupe`](/dedupe) folder soon where we put script to deduplicate and link NIH/NSF grant together.

 ## Download cleaned data from Amazon S3